Ice Cream Tote Tutorial

 Ice Cream Tote Tutorial by Penny Spool Quilts

 Turn the tote right side out through the opening, and gently poke out the corners.
-Give the top edge a good press and pin the opening closed.
+Give the top edge a good press and pin or clip the opening closed.

 Ice Cream Tote Tutorial by Penny Spool Quilts